Wallpaper-Engine-Team/wallpaper-engine-faq/docs/en/crash/application.md

 * [Steam Support: Verify Integrity of Application Files](https://support.steampowered.com/kb_article.php?ref=2037-QEUH-3335)

+## Crashing after Hibernation / Sleep

+If Wallpaper Engine crashes after Windows hibernation, then Windows is failing to correctly restore your graphics card drivers and Wallpaper Engine together.
+Hibernation in Windows is simply not a reliable process.
+You can enable the option **Safe start after hibernation** in Wallpaper Engine to mitigate this issue.
+This option will attempt to automatically restart Wallpaper Engine instead of expecting Windows to correctly work after hibernation.

 ## Wallpaper Engine was likely crashed by another application

 ### KERNELBASE.dll / ntdll.dll